 The Transfiguration is described in Matthew 17:1–13, Mark 9:2–8, and Luke 9:28–36 and is commemorated on August 6.
 Jesus ascends a mountain (which tradition identifies as Mount Tabor) with Peter, James, and John (three of his disciples) and is transformed so that he shines with divine light.
 This light often appears as rays and a mandorla (an almond- or circle-shaped halo of light), as seen in the mosaic icon at the Louvre.
 Moses and Elijah—two figures representing the law and the prophets from the Hebrew Bible—appear on either side of Christ.
 Early examples of this motif are found at the Monastery of Saint Catherine at Mount Sinai and Sant’Apollinare in Classe. (view annotated image)

 The Passion (“suffering”) refers to Christ’s sacrificial death on the cross and the period leading up to it.
 It is commemorated annually during Holy Week, whose dates vary from year to year based on the lunar cycle.

 The Raising of Lazarus

 The Raising of Lazarus (a friend of Christ’s) from the dead is recorded in John 11:38–44.
-The Eastern Orthodox Church commemorated this miracle of Christ on the Saturday before Palm Sunday.
+The Eastern Orthodox Church commemorates this miracle of Christ on the Saturday before Palm Sunday.
 Christ, trailed by the Apostles, calls forth the shrouded Lazarus from the tomb, as seen in the templon beam fragment in Athens.
 Mary and Martha, the sisters of Lazarus, kneel at Christ’s feet.
 Additional figures open the tomb and free Lazarus from his grave clothes.
 One bystander usually holds his nose because of the stink of Lazarus’s decomposing body. (view annotated image)